JoRanjit/Credit_Risk_Analysis/README.md

 * Of the 4 resamplers - :trophy: SMOTE Oversampling algorithm with the accuracy score of 0.6844 is the topper.
 * Of the 2 ensemblers - :trophy: EasyEnsembleClassifier Adaboost algorithm with the accuracy score of 0.9317 is the best.

-* Aaaboost algorithm also assigned a recall score of 0.92 to high_risk items whch also shows that that is the best model of all the 6 that we used today.
+* Adaboost algorithm also assigned a recall score of 0.92 to high-risk items which also shows that that is the best model of all the 6 that we used today.

 * The top 5 features used by the model are:
   * total_rec_prncp